Proven Jolly Phonics Methods for Reading and Writing

 7 Letter-Sound Groups in Jolly Phonics

 You will notice that the letters are not introduced in alphabetical order.
-The first group (s, a, t, i, p, n) make more simple three-letter words than any other six letters.
-Also, the letters /b/ and /d/ are introduced in different groups to avoid confusion.
+The first group (s, a, t, i, p, n) makes simpler three-letter words than any other six letters.
+Additionally, the letters /b/ and /d/ are introduced in separate groups to prevent confusion.

 Alternative Spellings

-Sounds that have more than one spelling are initially taught in one form only.
+Sounds that have more than one spelling are initially taught in only one form.
 For example, the sound /ai/ (rain) is taught first, and then the alternatives /a-e/ (gate) and /ay/ (day) follow later.

 2. Learning Letter Formation